A high 2:2 (or international equivalent) in electrical engineering or an electrical engineering related subject.

 - The Faculty of Engineering conducts research that has been recognised by the Research Excellence Framework (2014) as being world-leading or internationally excellent, placing it in the UK’s top ten universities for engineering.

-- This course is currently going through the process for accreditation with the IET (Institution of Engineering and Technology) to meet the further learning requirements of a Chartered Engineer.
+- This course is accredited by the IET (Institution of Engineering and Technology) to meet the further learning requirements of a Chartered Engineer.

 For a more extensive overview, please visit the course page on the University of Nottingham's online prospectus.